How to Dress Like the Stylish 1950s Woman

 • Tailored pants suits

-Ensembles were incomplete without the long coats, hand gloves, shoes, day hats, and neck jewellery like a string of faux or real pearls.
+Ensembles were incomplete without long coats, hand gloves, shoes, day hats, and neck jewellery like a string of faux or real pearls.

 How to Replicate the 1950's Woman's Style Above